Honolulu: Media

 Honolulu is served by one daily newspaper, the Honolulu Star-Advertiser, along with a magazine, Honolulu Magazine, several radio stations and television stations, among other media.
 Local news agency and CNN-affiliate Hawaii News Now broadcasts and is headquartered out of Honolulu.

-Honolulu and the island of Oahu has also been the location for many film and television projects, including Hawaii Five-O (1968 TV series), Magnum, P.I. and Lost.

 Transportation

 Air

 At the western end of the CDP, Daniel K. Inouye International Airport (HNL) is the principal aviation gateway to the state of Hawaii.
 Kalaeloa Airport is primarily a commuter facility used by unscheduled air taxis, general aviation and transient and locally based military aircraft.

 Highways

 Honolulu has been ranked as having the nation's worst traffic congestion, beating former record holder Los Angeles.
 Drivers waste on average over 58 hours per year on congested roadways.
 The following freeways, part of the Interstate Highway System serve Honolulu: